ContextFlow: Context-Aware Flow Matching For Trajectory Inference From Spatial Omics Data: Visualizations

 \subsection{(Im-)Plausibility of OT-Couplings}

-To demonstrate the need for integrating biological priors within a generative framework, we computed the Entropic-OT plan (Section~\ref{sec: OT-CFM}) for the MOTFM framework and the PAER-OT plan (Section~\ref{sec: paer}) for the ContextFlow framework.
-From these transport plans, we sampled couplings corresponding to the first two stages of the Brain Regeneration dataset~\citep{1_dataset_steroseq} together with their associated cell types.
-Figures~\ref{fig:eot_implausible} and \ref{fig:prot_implausible} illustrate the Excitatory–Inhibitory lineage switches present in these sampled couplings.
+To demonstrate the need for integrating biological priors within a generative framework, we compute the EOT plan (Equation \ref{eq: EOT formulation}) for the MOTFM framework and the PAER-OT plan (Section~\ref{sec: paer}) for the ContextFlow framework.
+From these transport plans, we sample couplings corresponding to the first two stages of the Brain Regeneration dataset~\citep{1_dataset_steroseq} with their associated cell types.
+Figures~\ref{fig:EOT_implausible_couplings} and \ref{fig:implausible_transitions_comparison} illustrate the excitatory–inhibitory lineage switches present in these couplings.
 Since excitatory and inhibitory neurons have mutually exclusive neurotransmitter functions and originate from distinct progenitor populations with different transcription factor profiles, a transition from excitatory to inhibitory identity is considered biologically implausible.